ADA COMPLIANT SIGNS AND TACTILE BRAILLE

 Provide important building info like hours of operation or emergency procedures; visual clarity and readability are essential.

-Ceiling Mounted or Projected
+Ceiling Mounted or Projected:

 Display general or regulatory information in high-traffic areas; must be positioned for easy line-of-sight viewing.